CsabaDu/CsabaDu.DynamicTestData/README.md

 - Easy to integrate with your existing test frameworks.

 **Enhanced Flexibility** (New v1.1.0):
-- Now you can generate exceptionally different type object array lists in the same test method with optional `ArgsCode?` parameter.
+- You can generate exceptionally different type object array lists in the same test method with optional `ArgsCode?` parameter.

+**Extensibility**:
+- The framework is highly extensible.
+You can add new dynamic data source classes or test data types to suit your needs.
+You can extend the recent implementations or create new ones with implementing `ITestData` derived interfaces.
+- Using exceptionally different optional `ArgsCode?` is extensible, either with functionts and processes.
+(New v1.2.0)

 ## Quick Start
 (Updated v1.1.0)